AmbientRun/Ambient/docs/src/tutorials/game/7_deploying.md

 ambient deploy
 ```

-> Note: The first time you run it it will prompt you to create a user account and to register your api token
+> **Note**: The first time you run it, it will raise an error that will tell you to create your user account and to generate and use an API token.
+Follow the instructions in the error message to do so.

-Once your game is deployed, you can just go to the URL provided and play it from there.
+Once your game is deployed, you can just go to the web URL provided and play it from there.
 You can send the URL
 to a friend, and they can join you there as well!

-> Tip: For more deployment options, see the [docs on distributing](../../reference/distributing.md).

-> Tip: Deploying with `ambient deploy` will deploy to the Ambient servers.
-But you can also use your own game servers
+> **Tip**: Deploying with `ambient deploy` will deploy to the Ambient servers.
+For more deployment options, including your own game servers, see the [reference documentation on distribution](../../reference/distributing.md).

-> you'd like.
-See the [docs on distributing](../../reference/distributing.md) for more info.
+This concludes the Ambient tutorial.
+Thanks for following along!
+If you have any questions, feel free to [join our Discord server](https://discord.gg/ambient) and ask away.